claudy/gccsoundboard/README.md

 | 25-32        | AES50 A 25-32 |

 ### Routing, what one might typically see
+This is what you would use if you wanted to record all 32 tracks in a DAW.
 | Card Outputs | Inputs        |
 |--------------|---------------|
 | 1-8          | AES50 A 1-8   |